jakemcc/jakemccrary.com/source/_posts/2016-04-09-the-usefulness-of-clojures-cond-arrow.markdown

 => 8
 ```

-Here `10` is still the starting expression.
+Once again, `10` is the starting expression.
 The single clause has a
-test that evaluates to true, so the expression is threaded into the
+test that evaluates to true so the expression is threaded into the
-first position of the form `(- 10 2)`.
-The result of this is `8` and
+first position of the form `(- 2)`.
+The result is `8` and this is
-that is returned.
+returned.

 Next is an example of a `cond->` with multiple clauses.
 Explanations
 are inline with the code.